software-engineering-project-org/vscode-plugin-automotive-app-deployment/README.md

 **Important NOTE:** The base requirement is to have one (or many) target device(s) which can be accessed from this source device via SSH.
 Each STAGE requires configurations on the source and/or the target system, which is described in the prerequisites of each STAGE.
 If you with to use the plugin for deployment on a different operating system and not use Leda, refer to "Prerequisites for Plugin Usage on different Operating Systems (without Leda)"

-## Install the Extension in VSCode
+## Install the Extension in Visual Studio Code
-LAD is not published on the official VSCode-Marketplace by now.
-You need to manually install the extension in VSCode by following these simple steps:
+LAD is not published on the official Marketplace of Visual Studio Code by now.
+You need to manually install the Extension in Visual Studio Code by following these simple steps:

-0. Install the VSCode Command Line Interface "code" if you have not done it earlier.
+0. Install the Visual Studio Code Command Line Interface "code" if you have not done it earlier.
 To check if code is already installed, open a Terminal and type in ```code```.
 If code is not present, do the following to install it:
-	- Open the Command Pallette In VScode by pressing *Ctrl+Shift+P* on Windows or Linux or *Shift+⌘+P* on MacOS)
+	- Open the Command Pallette In Visual Studio Code by pressing *Ctrl+Shift+P* on Windows or Linux or *Shift+⌘+P* on MacOS)
 	- On the Command Pallette, type ```Shell Command: Install 'code' command in PATH```
-	- Hit enter after granting the necessary permissions for VSCode.
+	- Hit enter after granting the necessary permissions for Visual Studio Code.
 This will add the `code` command to your system's PATH, allowing you to use it in the command prompt or PowerShell.

-1. Manually download the **.vsix** file from the latest release on this repository OR download the file for the extension via cURL by opening a Terminal and running:
+1. Manually download the **.vsix** file from the latest release on this repository OR download the file for the Extension via cURL by opening a Terminal and running:
 	```
 	curl -o leda-app-deployer.vsix -L https://github.com/eclipse-leda/leda-contrib-vscode-extensions/releases/latest/download/leda-app-deployer.vsix
 	```

-2. Install the extension via code with the following by running:
+2. Install the Extension via code with the following by running:
 	```
 	code --install-extension leda-app-deployer.vsix
 	```

-After successful installation, LAD is now visible in VSCode as an extension button that looks like a target ◎.
+After successful installation, LAD is now visible in Visual Studio Code as an Extension button that looks like a target ◎.

 ##  Three different Ways (called "STAGES") to deploy your Application